mandresve/Gallery/README.md

     -  Don't worry about image sizes that do not match the specified dimensions.
 The Gallery app is designed to support images of any size, so you can freely explore a wide variety of pictures without limitations.

-# How to Modify and Compile Gallery Source Code:
+# How to Modify and Compile Gallery Source Code

 1.  **Download the Repository**